Bobberty/MTASTS-EXIM-PERL/README.md

 # MTASTS-EXIM4-PERL
-Perl script designed to be used by Exim4 for MTA-STS compliance.
+Perl script designed to be used by Exim4 for RFC 8461 MTA-STS compliance.

 Dependancies:
   File::Path